-Have you ever seen smoke and red lava coming out of an volcano, just in front of you?
+Have you ever seen smoke and red lava coming out of a volcano, just in front of you?
 From Antigua Guatemala you can book a once in a lifetime experience: the Acatenango volcano hike.
 A two-day trek where you hike to the top of the Acatenango volcano and spend the night in a tent along the way.
-From the top you can look straight out over the surrounding volcanoes Agua, Pacaya and the famous Fuego, one of Guatemala’s most active volcanoes.
-Apparently one of the most consistently erupting volcanoes in the world, as there is an eruption every 20 minutes.
+From the top you can look straight out over the surrounding volcanoes Agua, Pacaya and the famous Fuego.
+One of the most consistently erupting volcanoes in the world, as there is an eruption every 20 minutes.
 Obviously this is not an easy tour.
 But where else in the world, do you have the chance to see such a force of nature up close?
-In this article you‘ll find everything you want to know about hiking the Acatenango volcano in Guatemala, useful tips and a packinglist.
+In this article you‘ll find everything you want to know about hiking the Acatenango volcano in Guatemala, including tips and a packinglist for your tour.

 The Acatenango volcano hike in Guatemala

 Guatemala is the country of volcanoes.
 You will find inactive and sleeping ones but also many active volcanoes.
 And the cool thing is that you don’t have to do a lot, to actually see them.
 You can admire these giants from Antigua, Quetzaltenango, Lake Atitlan and from the plane, when flying over the country.
 But for a volcano that spews lava right in front of you, you have to put in a little more effort.
-Like hiking the Acatenango volcano, to enjoy the eruptions of the Fuego!
+Like hiking the Acatenango volcano.
+To enjoy the most incredible eruptions of the Fuego volcano!

 Since I had heard many different stories about the Acatenango hike in Guatemala, I was not sure what to expect.
 I went on a few tough hikes in the past, including the 4-day Inca trail and Salkantay trek in Peru and the multi-day trek to the lost city of the Tayrona in Colombia.
 I found the hike in Colombia quite intense because of the heat and humid environment.
 But hiking in the mountains is something that I am used to do and absolutely love.
-Besides that, the Acatenango volcano only takes two days.
+Besides that, the Acatenango volcano hike only takes two days.
 And you will be back already the second day in the afternoon.
 But still, you won’t know until you’ve experienced it!
 After doing some proper research on reliable tour agencies, I decided to head out with Old Town Outfitters.

 Acatenango Guatemala ( 3,976m / 13,044ft )